My Youtube VideosYouTube responded to TubePress with an HTTP 410 - No longer available

 Back at the hotel, I ran into Tim McCully and Max Gurney.
-Tim wore a shirt belonging to Tommy Carroll.
-Tommy was there in spirit.
+Tim wore a shirt belonging to Tommy Carroll, so Tommy would be there in spirit.
 Both Tommy and Jean were unable to make the reunion and they were sorely missed.

 I put my uniform on again for the evening event at the Pacific Aviation Museum Pearl Harbor on Historic Ford Island.
-We boarded the busses at 5pm and they dropped us off at Hanger 37 where the Pan Am exhibit is next to the museum store.
+We boarded the busses at 5pm and they dropped us off at Hanger 37 where the Pan Am exhibit can be seen next to the museum store.
 Kenneth DeHoff, Executive Director of the museum, and Tanya introduced me to the Pan Am exhibit and took my picture with some of the Pan Am models.
-The museum hall was set up with tables amongst the airplanes.
-We sat with Diane Vanderzanden (1963-1985 and then switched to United 1985 – 2005) who produces the Aloha Clipper newsletter for the Hawaii members.
-It costs $30 a year – in case anyone is interested .

 Saturday, Apr 5 – At breakfast we bid goodbye to Don and Betty before they set off on their 50th Anniversary Island cruise with Norwegian.